Gluten Free Fresh Cherry Pie

 We have a beautiful cherry tree in our yard.
 Every year, it gifts us with brilliant, garnet colored Bing cherries.
 Washington State is known for it’s sweet Bing cherries, and we are thrilled to have the honor of nurturing a Bing cherry tree.
 What should we do with all these cherries?
-Make a fresh cherry pie of course!
+Make a gluten free Fresh Cherry Pie of course!
 Fresh cherry pie is an easy way to celebrate the season.
 President Washington had it all figured out.

 Choose Your Pie Crust

-Special thanks to Sally’s Baking Addiction.
-We adapted her cherry pie recipe to add more cherries, and to be gluten and corn free.
-Please let us know how this recipe worked for you by leaving a rating and comment in the section provided below.
+Please let us know how this gluten free Fresh Cherry Pie recipe worked for you by leaving a rating and comment in the section provided below.
 We love hearing from you!

 Peace & Love – Teri